nicolasperez19/nicolasperez19/README.md

 In the past I've built Congressional award-winning websites and have made minor contributions to major open source AI projects, such as [llama.cpp](https://github.com/ggerganov/llama.cpp) and [aider](https://github.com/paul-gauthier/aider).

-I am currently working on a [robotics research project](https://github.com/robotsasfurniture/passive-sound-localization) that allows robots to be controlled using natural language voice commands with LLMs and to navigate and locate speakers solely through sound.
+I am currently working on a robotics research project called [Robots as Furniture](https://github.com/robotsasfurniture/passive-sound-localization) that allows robots to be controlled using natural language voice commands with LLMs and to navigate and locate speakers solely through sound.

 I also maintain a [MicMasterFlex](https://github.com/nicolasperez19/mic-master-flex), an open-source web app that allows for flexible microphone configuration for robotics projets.